-Twenty-two Years Ago, October 7, 2001, US-NATO Invaded Afghanistan: It was Presented as “Act of Self Defense”.
+Twenty-three Years Ago, October 7, 2001, US-NATO Invaded Afghanistan: It was Presented as an “Act of Self Defense”.
 “America was Attacked on 9/11 by an ‘Unnamed Foreign Power'”

 October 7, 2001.
 Afghanistan is invaded under the doctrine of "self-defense"